herveGuigoz/playground/README.md

 ### Sending push notifications with Firebase cloud message (FCM)

-Before digging into details it's important to understand the architectural idea
+Before digging into details it's important to understand the architectural idea.

 ![image](https://user-images.githubusercontent.com/1279756/41772490-2402772a-7619-11e8-9acf-f0c17cbd0b75.png)

 1. Using the FCM-SDK, the app will request a unique push-token for the device, which will expire after a certain number of days.